Kagee/jekyll-now/_posts/2011-02-05-enabling-vnc-and-disabling-desktop-effects-from-the-command-line.md

 __Remeber to set a password after you log in (afaik you can't set this from cli)__

-I use the propiatary ATI drivers, and because of a bug i have to disable desktop effects, else the VNC windows will only show me a static desktop and no updates:
+I use the proprietary ATI drivers, and because of a bug I have to disable desktop effects, else the VNC windows will only show me a static desktop and no updates.

 {% highlight bash %}
 # disable desktop effects (if your desktop